 While Commercetools has mature content and their program is available in multiple developer languages, it lacks some of the roles.
 For example, there is no solution architect role.
 Also, by mixing the concept of role vs. task, this can confuse a new learner as it becomes unclear to them which program they should be taking.
 Commercetools programs are designed to be delivered on-site and in-person, which makes it not a trivial task to deliver them virtually.
 The programs require 1-4 days of blocked for participants, which can be inconvenient and hard to accommodate.
 Also, the programs are one-size-fits-all without contextual (on the job) component to it.
 Two levels of certification available: associate Certification exam available after completion of a training program and Professional Certification exam available to experienced users to prove their level of competency.

 Elastic Path has a training program with clearly defined roles (General Knowledge, Back-end Developer, Front-end Developer, Solution Architect).
 We have designed blended learning programs that combine different delivery methods.
 These programs are more effective as it enables learners flexibility when the learning occurs and time to consume the understanding of one topic before moving onto the next.
 Also, in Elastic Path programs, learning occurs in short bursts, which have also proven to be more efficient than prolonged sessions.
-While Elastic Path is in the process of design of its certification program, we deliver a learner-centric experience that allows the learner to be in charge and engaged in their own learning experience.
+While Elastic Path delivers a learner-centric experience that allows the learner to be in charge and engaged in their own learning experience.

 |Virtually native program|